EsenDR/ywhsite/docs/motivation.md

 So we turn to Ayurveda.
 It is a system of traditional Indian medicine from 5000 years ago.
 It presupposes the people are fundamentally different.
 It talks about three things called doshas.
 Doshas are a way of lumping people together.
 They are not real in the truest sense —they are just used as a method of classification.

 Doshas relate to the elements: there is a wind type, fire type, and earth type.

+It is important to recognize your motivational style and then structure your life according to that.
+If you try to work with a motivational style that does not fit with you, then you will get frustrated, burnt out, and produce low quality work.

 ### Vata Motivation
 Vata (wind type) minds are dynamic, which means their mind is all over the place.
 They are also prone to ADHD and anxiety.
 They get very excited about one thing, and lose interest equally quickly.
 A lot of people say that their motivation comes and goes, and so they lack follow-through.
 They think that this is a problem to be fixed, and that is when they get stuck.